 If you need URGENT medical care when your local practice is closed, you should telephone NHS 24 on 111.
 You will speak to a Call Handler who will take some details from you and pass your call on to a Nurse Advisor.
 The Nurse Advisor will make an assessment and recommend a course of action.
 If required your call will be passed from NHS24 to BECS for either a further assessment, advice or treatment from a local clinician.
 This information will then be directed to the event Joint Agency Control Centre, which includes event organisers and all emergency services.
 They will then assess the situation and decide on the best course of action.

 Where are the best places to watch the event?

 A route map will be issued to all riders at registration, this will have recommended spectator points marked on.
 These will be points with pedestrian access where you can show your support for riders on the route.
 This information will also be available on the event website.

 (Provisionally) the first rider will depart Peebles High Street at 6.45am, with the final riders leaving at 7.30am.
 Very fast riders are expected to complete the course in around 3 ½ hours, with the slower riders completing the course in around 7 ½ to 8 hours.

 What steps are being taken to protect the local environment?

 During the rider briefing, riders will be reminded of the Scottish Access Code and regulations regarding littering.
 We will also provide specific litter stations on the route and a sweeper marshal after the event removing signage and any litter.

 Will there be toilet facilities and refreshment facilities on the route?

 There will be three or four toilet stops along the route.
-There will also be two or three ‘refreshment’ and feed stops on the route.
+There will also be three ‘refreshment’ and feed stops on the route.

 Who is behind the event?